 - Adjust the seasoning using salt and hot sauce to your preference.
 Refrigerate after pouring to a sealed jar.

-Well, I hope you’ve enjoyed this blackened tuna steak recipe, as you can see I’ve also added Cajun Remoulade sauce within the same article so you don’t have to go elswhere, because this sauce goes amazingly with tuna.
-If you have any questions, concerns, or maybe you have some great suggestions regarding this tuna recipe, please let me know in the comments section and I’ll be happy to assist.
+Well, I hope you’ve enjoyed this blackened tuna steak recipe; as you can see, I’ve also added Cajun Remoulade sauce within the same article, so you don’t have to go elsewhere because this sauce goes amazingly with tuna.
+If you have any questions or concerns, or maybe you have some great suggestions regarding this tuna recipe, please let me know in the comments section, and I’ll be happy to assist.